 If you are getting SNAP, DTA can pay itself back by:

 You have the right to advance notice and an opportunity for a hearing before your benefits are reduced.
 106 C.M.R. §§ 364.870, 364.880, 366.200.
 DTA may say you cannot challenge the overpayment at this point, so if you think the overpayment did not happen or the amount is not correct, you should request a hearing when you first get the Notice of Overpayment and should not wait to receive notice of the reduction before asking for a hearing.
 You have 90 days from date of the DTA action to request a fair hearing.
-See Appeal Rights.
+See What are my rights if DTA denies, cuts or stops my SNAP?"

-Check with an advocate if DTA uses any means other than reducing current benefits to collect an overpayment.
+- Check with an advocate if are you are getting SNAP and DTA uses any means other than reducing current benefits to collect an overpayment.
 Also check with an advocate if collection will cause your family hardship.
-Do not agree to repayment terms that you will not be able to meet or that will cause your family hardship.